AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 of a weapon without timeout?
 Doesn't it mean the former is never used?

-A: Yes, it's never used and quite possibly it's your mistake and if not, at least a very special situation and the display reminds about it.
+A: Yes, it's never used and quite possibly it's your mistake and if not, at least a very special situation and the display reminds you about it.
 Shuffle the equipment among your team if you want the weapon to get used.